MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/support-policy-4k-sector-hard-drives.md

   - Make sure that the drivers and firmware for your storage controller and other hardware components are updated.
 Also, make sure that the drives and firmware support large-sector drives.

-  - Use the updated Windows Preinstallation Environment (Windows PE) for SP1 that will be released as part of the updated pieces of the [Windows Automated Installation Kit (AIK) Supplement for Windows® 7 SP1](https://www.microsoft.com/download/details.aspx?id=5188) and of the Windows OEM Preinstallation Kit (OPK).
+  - Use the updated Windows Preinstallation Environment (Windows PE) for SP1 that will be released as part of the updated pieces of the [Windows Automated Installation Kit (AIK) Supplement for Windows&reg; 7 SP1](https://www.microsoft.com/download/details.aspx?id=5188) and of the Windows OEM Preinstallation Kit (OPK).
 Or, embed update 982018 into Windows PE.

 ## Application support requirements for large-sector drives